netspective-studios/iac-appliance-sandbox/README.md

 Common services appliance(s) IaC for creating:

-* Netspective Studios **Buildmasters** (VMs or bare metal servers allowing CI/CD targets to build polyglot software)
+* Netspective Studios **Buildmasters** (VMs or bare metal servers allowing CI/CD targets to *build* determinstically reproducible polyglot software)
-* Netspective Studios **Engineering Sandboxes** (VMs or bare metal servers for engineering polyglot software in a determinstically reproducible way across developers and development teams)
+* Netspective Studios **Engineering Sandboxes** (WSL, VMs, or bare metal servers for engineering polyglot software in a determinstically reproducible way across developers and development teams)

 ## Server software requirements

-Any OS on a virtual or physical machine which supports Ansible and all dependencies.
-Unless you're an expert with [Ansible](https://www.ansible.com/) skills, use a WSL2 Debian instance for *Engineering Sandboxes* or [Debian network install](https://www.debian.org/CD/netinst/) if create a custom VM or using appliances on bare metal.
+Any Debian based OS (e.g. Ubuntu) on a virtual or physical machine which supports Ansible and all dependencies.
+Unless you're an expert with [Ansible](https://www.ansible.com/) skills, use a WSL2 Debian instance for *Engineering Sandboxes* or [Debian network install](https://www.debian.org/CD/netinst/) for a custom VM or using appliances on bare metal.
 The network install creates the smallest footprint server so it's the most secure and requires minimal hardening for security.

+TODO: We may allow non-Debian OSs such Windows, MacOS, or other Linux distributions if there's enough interest and contributors

 ## Setup the operating system